stackpulse/playbooks/stackpulse/create-incident-war-room-pagerduty/README.md

 ## Your benefits

-- Coordinate all parties involved in an incident faster with on demand war room channel and Zoom meeting creation.
+- Coordinate all incident stakeholders faster with on demand war room channel and Zoom meeting creation.
+- Configurable invitees list allows to invite relevant participants per use case.
 - Seamlessly page your on caller with the creation of a StackPulse incident.

 ## Your experience